bbanting/budgettool/README.md

 - [ ] Write tests
 - [ ] Search descriptions
 - [ ] RenameTarget command
-- [x] Warn when deleting target if entries exist with that target
-- [ ] Change how errors are displayed
-- [ ] Fix numbering bug with numbering=False screens
+- [x] Fix numbering bug with numbering=False screens

 ## Notes

 - LineBuffer.true_height needs to account for numbering too
 - Currently, if page numbers get too many digits long, they will overflow
 - Should I make the argument order strict?
 What is the best compromise there?
-- offset should be global across screens